Personal Support Services

 The Commandant’s Physical Effectiveness Program includes assessments in the areas of physical fitness and weight management.
 Cadets are expected to meet specific standards every semester as a member of the Corps.
 Remediation programs are designed to enhance and assist all cadets in meeting these requirements.

 Department of Health and Human Performance

 An Ombudsperson is an informal, neutral, independent, and confidential resource for any problem or issue to include discrimination, harassment, mistreatment, fourth-class violations, and/or hazing.
 An Ombudsperson may be contacted 24 hours a day, 7 days a week.
-Services are available to all Citadel students, parents of students, staff, and faculty.
+Services are available to all Citadel students, parent of students, staff and faculty.

-Each battalion is assigned a Battalion TAC and each company a Company TAC.
+Each battalion is assigned a Battalion TAC (Tactical officer) and each company a Company TAC.
 These positions are filled with retired and reserve military officers.
-TACs monitor the day-to-day functioning of cadet units including formations, inspections, drill, physical training, mess operations, barracks life, guard duty, discipline, and personnel accountability.
-They also teach, advise and coach cadets and are responsible for leadership training.
+TACs monitor the day-to- day functioning of cadet units including formations, inspections, drill, physical training, mess operations, barracks life, guard duty, discipline, and personnel accountability.
+They also teach, advise and coach cadets, and are responsible for leadership training.

 1st Battalion LCDR Adcock (843) 953-0506

 2nd Battalion LTC Sharp (843) 953-2101

 5th Battalion Lt Col Fortenberry (843) 953-5365

 The Cadet Activities staff is dedicated to providing a rich and robust college experience to all of our cadets.
 Through events and programs, our cadets are encouraged to socialize, donate their time and participate in clubs.
 All of this is oriented to rounding out the education of our cadets and helping to develop principled leaders to our nation.